subhaintdead/skibidi-calculator/README.md

 then you'll get asked to enter the first number, operator and then the second number

-if you want a free vm to try this out, copy the command, and go to [here](https://subhaintdead.github.io/true-terminal) and click linux to spin up a temporary vm.
+if you want a free vm to try this out, copy the command, and go to [here](https://subhaintdead.github.io/true-terminal) and click linux to spin up a temporary vm.(it may be ancient though, i recommend doing on ur own machine)

 ## supported operators